glad432/glad432.github.io/README.md

 [ZipJS](https://stuk.github.io/jszip/) is a JavaScript library that allows you to work with compress files directly in your web browser, making it easy to create, extract, and manipulate archives without needing server-side processing.

+## Typewriterjs

+[Typewriterjs](https://github.com/tameemsafi/typewriterjs/) is a JavaScript library designed to enhance typing animations on web pages with smooth transitions and customizable effects.

 ## ApexCharts

 [ApexCharts](https://apexcharts.com/) is a modern JavaScript charting library that enables interactive, responsive, and customizable data visualization through a wide range of chart types and options.

 ## CryptoJS